aayla-secura/mixnmatchttp/README.md

 #### Viewing results, logging to file and parsing it

-`getSecret.html` will log in to the target host (e.g. `<IP_2>` if running as described in option 1. and load 10 iframes, each of which will fetch `https://<target_host>/secret/secret.txt?origin=...&creds=...` requesting one of the following 5 CORS combinations from the server, once using GET and once using POST methods:
-  * Origin: `*` , Credentials: true
-  * Origin: `*` , Credentials: false
-  * Origin: `<as request origin>` , Credentials: true
-  * Origin: `<as request origin>` , Credentials: false
-  * no CORS headers

-Results from the Ajax calls will be logged to the page; check the JS console for CORS security errors.
+Results from the requests calls will be logged to the page; check the JS console for CORS security errors.
 Full requests from the browser will be logged to the logfile given by the `-l` option.

 To check the exfiltrated data is as it should, do: